Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Equilibrium Strategy

 It should be noted that the existing studies, such as \cite{Desmettre2023} and \cite*{liang2025short}, focus mainly on the specific cases covered by Theorem~\ref{theorem3.3}(1), under the additional assumptions that $h(\cdot)$ is bounded and $\boldsymbol{R}$ is square-integrable.
-Our result covers any general random risk aversion $\boldsymbol{R}$.
+Our result covers any general RRA $\boldsymbol{R}$.
 In the following two examples, the functions $h$ are unbounded and the equilibrium strategies are explicitly worked out.

 \begin{example} This example derives the explicit equilibrium strategies for the two distributions discussed in Example \ref{ex:h_calculation}. \begin{enumerate}[label=(\arabic*), font=\upshape, wide, labelwidth=!, labelindent=0pt] \item \textbf{Poisson distribution:} Recall that $h(x) = \dfrac{1}{\theta} e^{\frac{x}{2}}$.
 Then $h$ is unbounded and